MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guides-hub.md

 title: "Share Guides model-driven app with users and groups using security roles to provide access to Dynamics 365 Guides | MicrosoftDocs"
 description: How to share Guides model-driven app
 author:  MattHoag-MS
-manager: anhaman
+manager: tfehr
 ms.service: crm-online
-ms.component: pa-user
-ms.topic: conceptual
+ms.topic: article
 ms.date: 03/10/2021
 ms.author: v-mhoag
-ms.custom: ""
-ms.reviewer: ""
+ms.reviewer: v-bholmes
-ms.assetid:
-search.audienceType:
-  - enduser
-search.app:
-  - Guides
-  - PowerApps
-  - D365CE
 ---
 <!-- This article could be a redirect to the article below with the term "App" updated to "Guides model-driven app".
 A better solution will have to be found to "customize" core power apps support documents to address the specific D365 Guides user experience.
 https://docs.microsoft.com/powerapps/user/assign-or-share-records -->